Anna-Christina Eilers

 Research Interests

-Professor Anna-Christina Eilers is an observational cosmologist leading the Cosmic Dawn Group (mit.edu/~eilers/) at the MIT Kavli Institute for Astrophysics and Space Research.
+Professor Anna-Christina Eilers is an observational astrophysicists leading the Cosmic Dawn Group at MIT.
 Her research focuses on the formation of the first galaxies, quasars and supermassive black holes in the early universe, during an era known as the Cosmic Dawn.
 In particular, Eilers is interested in the growth of the first supermassive black holes which reside in the center of luminous, distant galaxies known as quasars, to understand how black holes evolve from small stellar remnants to billion solar mass black holes within very short amounts of cosmic time.
-The question of how black holes accrete sufficient matter from their surrounding accretion disk and grow very rapidly has been an open puzzle for decades and challenges the current understanding of supermassive black hole growth and accretion physics.
+In her research, Eilers develops new methods to study the timescales of quasar activity and supermassive black hole growth phases.
+She aims to understand how galaxies and their central supermassive black holes evolve through cosmic time, how the accretion physics might change in the early universe, and what the origins of these early massive black holes are.

 Biographical Sketch

 Anna-Christina Eilers is originally from San Francisco, California, but grew up in Germany.
 She received a Bachelor’s degree in Physics from the University of Goettingen with a focus on neuroscience.
 After an internship at the European Space Agency in The Netherlands she decided to study astrophysics at the University of Heidelberg, where she obtained her Master’s degree and completed her PhD at the Max Planck Institute for Astronomy in Heidelberg.
 During her thesis she worked with Prof. Joe Hennawi and Prof. Hans-Walter Rix on both high-redshift quasars and the early growth phases of supermassive black holes, as well as on data-driven models of stars within our own Galaxy, the Milky Way.
 In 2019 she was awarded a NASA Hubble Fellowship and the Pappalardo Fellowship to continue her research at MIT.
-In July 2023 she will join MIT’s Physics faculty as an assistant professor.
+In July 2023 she joined MIT’s Physics faculty as an assistant professor.

 Awards & Honors

-- 2023 // Otto Haxel Prize for Physics, University of Göttingen, Heidelberg, Karlsruhe
+• 2023 // Otto Haxel Prize for Physics

 Key Publications